-I accept that Mr H has been caused distress and inconvenience in relation to his SIPP and the Salinas Sea investment generally and I note that he made a complaint some years ago now.
-Knowing that his pension savings are in an illiquid investment will have caused considerable distress.
+I accept that Mr S has been caused distress and inconvenience in relation to his SIPP and the Salinas Sea investment generally and I note that he made a complaint some years ago now.
+Knowing that his pension savings are in an illiquid investment will have caused considerable distress and I've provided for compensation to reflect this below, taking into account Mr S' individual circumstances.